 Ask your doctor when you will get your test results.
-See the chart on pages 25-28 for follow-up information.
+See the "Breast conditions and follow-up care" table to learn more about these conditions.

 Breast changes that are not cancer, but increase your risk of cancer

 These conditions are not cancer, but having them increases your risk of breast cancer.
 They are considered risk factors for breast cancer.
 Other risk factors include, for example, your age and a family history of breast cancer.